ganeevsingh18/CSE344-ComputerVision/README.md

 This repo contains the projects I completed for the **Computer Vision course (CSE344 / CSE544 / ECE344 / ECE544)** in Winter 2024.
 Each project follows a cycle of **building from scratch → improving with advanced methods → analyzing results and limitations**

-## Image Classification & Segmentation
+## Image Classification & Segmentation using Deep Learning

+### Image Classification
-- **CNN from scratch:** First model trained on the Russian Wildlife dataset (65% accuracy, F1 0.65).
-Learned limits of small custom architectures.
+1. CNN from scratch: First trained a CNN model from scratch on the Russian Wildlife dataset (65% accuracy, F1 0.65).
+The model didn't perform as well, revealing the limitations of small custom architectures.
-- **Pre-trained ResNet18:** Accuracy improved to 83.5% (F1 0.83) but showed overfitting, highlighting risks of high-capacity models on limited data.
+2. Pre-trained ResNet18: Fine tuned a pre-trained Resnet model on the same dataset.
+The model performed well, accuracy improved to 83.5% (F1 0.83) but showed overfitting, highlighting risks of high-capacity models on limited data.
+Analysis of misclassification errors showed that both low-color and cropped images were classified incorrectly.
+3. Data augmentation:
-- **Data augmentation:** Boosted accuracy to 90.1% (F1 0.90), solved overfitting, fixed misclassifications (e.g. black vs brown bear).
+Augmented data with Colour Blasted, Cropped and rotated images and retrained Resenet18 Pre-trained model.
+This Boosted accuracy to 90.1% (F1 0.90).
+This solved overfitting and fixed misclassifications (e.g. black vs brown bear).

-- **Segmentation with DeepLabv3+:** Applied Cityscapes-trained model on Indian Driving Dataset, the model showed strong results on sky/vegetation/buildings but poor on scooters/pedestrians, showing real-world dataset bias.
-The SOTA model DeepLabv3+ was trained on Cityscape dataset, it failed to generalise against dataset collected on Indian streets.
-Learned how models evolve step by step and why generalization matters as much as raw accuracy.
+### Image Segmentation
+Applied a DeepLabv3+ model trained on Cityscapes to the Indian Driving Dataset.
+It performed well on sky, vegetation, and buildings but failed on scooters and pedestrians, revealing strong dataset bias.
+The model, optimized for European road scenes, struggled to generalize to Indian street conditions.

 ## Camera Calibration & LIDAR-Camera Cross-Calibration
-- **Transformations:** Derived rotation/translation matrices and validated with Rodrigues’ formula.
-- **Camera calibration:** Estimated intrinsics, extrinsics, distortion coefficients, and reprojection errors using chessboard images.
+1. Estimated camera intrinsics, extrinsics, distortion coefficients, and reprojection errors using chessboard images.
-- **Cross-calibration:** Solved for 3D transformation between camera and LIDAR, projected LIDAR points into the image, and analyzed alignment errors.
+2. Solved the 3D transformation between camera and LIDAR, projecting LIDAR points into the image to analyze alignment errors.
 Gained hands-on understanding of how multi-sensor systems are aligned in robotics and autonomous driving.

-## Epipolar Geometry & Panorama Generation
+## Panorama Generation
-- **Theory:** Derived epipoles from the Essential matrix, studied rectification.
+1. Derived epipoles from the Essential matrix and studied rectification to build intuition about stereo geometry.
-- **Panorama pipeline:** Built with SIFT keypoints, BruteForce + FLANN matching, RANSAC homography, warping, and stitching.
+2. implemented a panorama pipeline using SIFT keypoints, BruteForce and FLANN matching, RANSAC homography, warping, and stitching.
-- **Multi-image panorama:** Extended to stitch an entire sequence.
-Learned the geometry behind stereo vision and applied it to create working panorama stitching from scratch.
+3. I extended the pipeline to support multi-image sequences, applying stereo vision concepts to create a complete panorama stitching system from scratch.

 ## Vision-Language Models (Segmentation & VQA)
-- **Open-Vocabulary Segmentation (CLIPSeg):**
-  Segmented images using text prompts instead of fixed labels.
-Applied to the Indian Driving Dataset — learned how prompts like *“road”*, *“person”*, or *“traffic sign”* produce masks directly from language.
-Compared outputs with ground truth and DeepLabv3+ from Project 1, computing mAP to evaluate strengths and gaps.
+- Open-Vocabulary Segmentation (CLIPSeg): Segmented images using text prompts instead of fixed labels.
+Compared outputs with ground truth and DeepLabv3+ from Image Segmentation Project, computing mAP to evaluate strengths and gaps.

-- **Visual Question Answering (BLIP):**
-  Used BLIP to answer natural language questions about images (*“Where is the dog?”*, *“What is the man doing?”*).
+- Visual Question Answering (BLIP): Used BLIP to answer natural language questions about images.
 Extended to a dataset of images + annotated Q&A, computed accuracy, and analyzed failure cases when the model misunderstood context.

 ## Takeaways
 - Built end-to-end systems: classification, segmentation, calibration, panorama stitching, 3D reconstruction.